GLOBAL MARKETS-Dollar, equity markets climb; Amazon boosts U.S. stocks

 NEW YORK, July 10 (Reuters) - The U.S. dollar climbed to a two-month high against the yen on Monday and global equity markets rallied, lifted by robust economic data from Germany and renewed interest in U.S. technology stocks spurred by an Amazon Prime online sale event.

 Stocks on Wall Street edged higher as gains in technology outweighed losses in healthcare.
-Seven of the 11 major S&P sectors rose, with the infotech index up 0.9 percent and the healthcare index down 0.35 percent.
+Five of 11 major S&P sectors rose, with the healthcare index down 0.21 percent and the infotech index up 0.62 percent.

-Shares of Amazon.com Inc, lifted by the one-day sale event for subscribers to its Amazon Prime service, contributed the second most points to the benchmark S&P 500, slightly behind Apple Inc. Facebook Inc, Microsoft Corp and Nvidia Corp were the next biggest gainers.
-Amazon rose 2.1 percent to $998.87, and Apple rose 1.16 percent to $145.85.
+Amazon, lifted by its online sale event, contributed the most points to the benchmark S&P 500, followed by gains in Facebook, Microsoft, Apple and Nvidia Corp.
+Amazon rose 1.7 percent to $995.46.

 Investors, especially ETF traders who like sectors, have tried in recent weeks to establish new leadership in the U.S. equity market but have returned to the technology sector, said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

 Stock markets advanced around the world as well.
-The pan-European FTSEurofirst 300 index of leading regional shares rose 0.42 percent to close at 1,500.77, while MSCI's gauge of global stocks gained 0.39 percent.
+The pan-European FTSEurofirst 300 index of leading regional shares rose 0.46 percent, while MSCI's gauge of global stocks gained 0.29 percent.

 Surprisingly strong data on German exports in May lifted German equities and provided a bounce for European shares.
 The data show a strong German economy ahead of a Sept.
 24 election in which Chancellor Angela Merkel is seeking a fourth term.